go-gitea/docs/content/doc/features/authentication.en-us.md

 ```
   ipa group-add --desc="Gitea Users" gitea_users
 ```
--  Note! if you get error about ipa credentials please run kinit admin and give your admin accound password.
+-  Note: If you get an error about IPA credentials, please run `kinit admin` and give your admin account password.

--  Now login to the Gitea as an Admin, click on “Authentication” under Admin Panel.
-Then click `New LDAP Source` and fill in the details, changing all where appropriate to your own domain
+-  Now login to the Gitea as an Administrator, click on "Authentication" under Admin Panel.
+Then click `Add New Source` and fill in the details, changing all where appropriate to your own domain.